fallen-icarus/cardano-swaps/README.md

 By hardcoding the beacon vault address into the beacon policy and requiring the beacon currency symbol to be used as the datum for the beacon vault, the beacon policy and beacon vault are inextricably linked together.

 ### Beacons with reference scripts
 To minimize transaction fees, the beacon policy and beacon vault script can be used as reference scripts.
-The beacon vault script as logic to protect any reference scripts stored in the vault from being consumed.
+The beacon vault script has logic to protect any reference scripts stored in the vault from being consumed.
 This means both the beacon policy and the beacon vault script can be stored inside the beacon vault.

 **There is no way to withdraw ADA from the beacon vault when it is stored with a reference script.
-Thus saving reference scripts inside the beacon vault effectively means burning that ADA.** There was no way to allow withdrawing the ADA without opening up centralization pressures.
+Thus storing reference scripts inside the beacon vault effectively means burning the associated ADA.** There was no way to allow withdrawing the ADA without opening up centralization problems.

 ### Generalizing Beacon Tokens
-By simply adding an extra parameter to the `mkBeaconVault` function in the [source code](src/CardanoSwaps.hs#L458), a completely unique beacon policy and beacon vault contract pair can be created.
+By simply adding an extra parameter to the `mkBeaconVault` function in the [source code](src/CardanoSwaps.hs#L263), a completely unique beacon policy and beacon vault contract pair can be created.
 This allows different DeFi applications to use their own beacon tokens.
 This extra parameter can be a simple string like "cardano-swaps-dex".
-The beacon policy and vault pair used by Cardano-Swaps was created by using "cardano-swaps-dex-testing", seen [here](src/CardanoSwaps.hs#L526).
+The beacon policy and vault pair used by Cardano-Swaps was created by using "cardano-swaps-dex-testing", seen [here](src/CardanoSwaps.hs#L331).

 While these beacons are used to broadcast all necessary information for remotely executing swaps (reference script utxos and available swap utxos), they can be used for broadcasting ANY information tied to: